JungerBoyo/stm32f103rb-template-project-zig/README.md

 # stm32f103rb-template-project-zig
-stm32f103rb mcu ziglang template project with microzig
+stm32f103rb mcu ziglang template project with microzig.
+To use you will need zig >=0.10.0 compiler, arm-none-eabi-objcopy, st-flash and st-util.

 ## Building
 Build steps: